 Splines are a substructure of curves and are the individual elements that make curve objects.
 A curve object can be composed of several different splines, just like mesh objects can have different discontinuous meshes under the same object.
 A spline defines the shape of the curve and can be transformed by altering its Control Points.
 Splines come in three distinct types, which are described in Spline Types.
 Each spline type has a slightly different algorithm for computing how bends in the spline are represented.

-Splines have there own separate properties than curves and can be altered by selecting the spline in Edit Mode and using the Active Spline panel.
+Splines have their own separate properties from curves and can be altered by selecting the spline in Edit Mode and using the Active Spline panel.

 Poly splines are the most simple spline type as they do not interpolate the shape of the curve between control points.

 Poly Curves are used when converting meshes to curves.
 Because they do not interpolate the shape, Poly splines are able to give an accurate representation of the original mesh object.

 The main elements used in editing Bézier curves are the control points and handles.
 A segment (the actual curve) is found between two control points.
 The handles define the curvature of the segment.

 In the image below, the control points can be found in the middle of the pink line, while the handles comprise the extensions from the control point.
 The arrows visualize the normals of the curve, which indicate i.e. the direction and the tilt.

 There are four Bézier curve handle types.
 They can be accessed by pressing V and selecting from the list that appears.

 This handle has a completely automatic length and direction which is set by Blender to ensure the smoothest result.
 These handles convert to Aligned handles when moved.

 - Vector (green handles)